ianedwards-jpg/Portfolio-Site-React.js/README.md

 This application consists of React components designed to be reused and modified for usage in other sites.

-You will be able to copy the code and insert your own parameters
+You will be able to copy the component code and insert your own parameters; for example, insert and

 ## Deployment (Heroku)